python-trio/trio/README.rst

   - if we're going in on the blocking like this then maybe we *should* make the blocking one be the only way... and we could even allow it to call async code then, maybe, blocking for the result.
-- s/lowlevel/hazmat/
-- get rid of publish() for most uses
 - document the low-level API
 - make reschedule a method on task, and make tasks know their runner?
+  - meh. motivation was for out-of-context reschedule, but that actually doesn't exist!

 names: